Property Stories *Your* Story: Why a Condo Unit Isn’t Always the Best Option (Part II)

 Those are just of the stories as to why many others prefer the lifestyle from Private Residential Developments.

-It certainly explains why demand for condos in Singapore has always been so high.
+It certainly explains why the demand for condos in Singapore has always been so high.

 The Pros and Cons